kkestell/fluorescent/README.md

 ## Features

-* Works like you'd expect.
+* Works just like the native macOS app switcher except the mouse won't hijack your selection.
 * Simple, unobtrusive design.
 * Nothing else.
 No preferences, telemetry, or automatic updates.